bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/helpers.md

 ## Helpers vs. Filters vs. Tags

 Filters and tags are aspects of the [Liquid](/docs/template-engines/liquid) template engine which comes installed by default.
 The behavior of both filters and tags are roughly analogous to helpers in [Tilt-based templates](/docs/template-engines/erb-and-beyond).
-Specialized Bridgetown filters are also made available as helpers, as are a few tags such as `webpack_path`.
+Specialized Bridgetown filters are also made available as helpers, as are a few tags such as `asset_path`.